opengeospatial/ogcapi-features/README.md

   * The draft is an initial, complete draft.
 * [OGC API - Features - Part 9: Text Search](https://docs.ogc.org/DRAFTS/24-031.html)
   * The draft is an initial, complete draft.
+* OGC API - Features - Part 10: Search/Queries
+  * A proposal and an Engineering Report are available.

 ## OGC API Features in ISO